PDF417/pdf417-ios/README.md

     	// Set YES/NO for scanning qr code barcode standard (default NO) [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPRecognizeQrCodeKey];

+    You can use pdf417.mobi free of change and without license key for development and non-commercial projects.
+Once you obtain a commercial license key from [www.pdf417.mobi](www.pdf417.mobi), you can set it like this:

+   		// Set the license key
+    	[coordinatorSettings setValue:@"Enter_License_Key_Here" forKey:kPPLicenseKey];

+    If the license key is valid for your application, this will automatically unlock the pdf417.mobi framework, remove the watermark from the camera view and enable all features to be used in your app.

 	There are more, optional settings values.
 For example: